Ten Best College Baseball Players of All-Time

 Before he was Mr. October, Reggie Jackson was Mr. College Baseball.
 And he was darn near none of those things as he actually went to Arizona State on a football scholarship.

-Freshmen were ineligible varsity sports during when Jackson arrived in Phoenix and by the time sophomore year rolled around Jackson had been told he would be playing defensive back on the football team, not his preferred position of halfback.
+Freshmen were ineligible varsity sports back when Jackson arrived in Phoenix and by the time sophomore year rolled around Jackson had been told he would be playing defensive back on the football team, not his preferred position of halfback.
 So he quit the football team, walked on to the baseball team, and promptly set the ASU record for home runs in a season.
-In doing so he also became the first college player to hit a ball out of Phoenix Municipal Stadium.
+In doing so, he also became the first college player to hit a ball out of Phoenix Municipal Stadium.

-In 1966 the Kansas Royals made Jackson the second pick in the draft “The straw that stirred the drink” went on to become the premier power hitter of his generation and a first ballot Hall of Famer.
+In 1966 the Kansas Royals made Jackson the second pick in the MLB draft.
+“The straw that stirred the drink” went on to become the premier power hitter of his generation and a first ballot Hall of Famer.
 But, as you will soon see, he isn’t even the greatest college player in Arizona State history.

 Number 2: Robin Ventura: Oklahoma State

 During his junior year in 1988 he went .391, 26, 96 and won both the Dick Howser Award and Golden Spikes Award for the best player in the nation.
-That summer he also helped lead the United States to a gold medal in the 1988 Olympics.
+That summer he helped lead the United States to a gold medal in the 1988 Olympics.

 In 2006, Ventura was inducted to the College Baseball Hall of Fame as part of its inaugural class.